 1 teaspoon vanilla extract

 Geni/Cheater’s Style: Heat oven to 350.
 GREASE YOUR Pans well!!!
 You will thank me later.
-Ideally, grease two 9 or 10 inch cake pans with butter on the sides and bottom of the pans.
-Then cut out two circles of parchment to fit one on the bottom of each pan.
-Grease again on top of the parchment.
-Now put 1 T. of flour in each cake pan and tap away, making sure to cover the whole pan, and then tap out the excess into the sink.
+Ideally, spray two 9 or 10″ round cake pans with nonstick cooking spray.
+Spray the sides and the bottom.
+Then cut out two circles of parchment paper to fit one on the bottom of each pan.
+Spray again on top of the parchment.
+Now put one tablespoon of flour in each cake pan and tap away and shake back and forth, making sure to cover the whole pan with the dusted flour, and then tap out the excess into the sink.

 Take the cake out of the fridge, and cover the frosting with chocolate peanut butter ganache, slowly pouring over the top of the cake and allowing to drip down the side.
 Use an off-set spatula to smooth the ganache and gently help the drips to go down the side of the cake.
 To catch the drips, you may want to have your cake plate or stand on top of a cookie sheet to catch the puddles of chocolate.
 If you are anything like me, though, I just let it run off onto my counter and then wipe it off.
 No worries.